However, accessibility is a crucial factor you may have overlooked.

 Accommodate guide dogs

 Every single guest who stays in your property, regardless of its size, has the right to expect a service that meets their essential needs.
 Make sure you take all necessary steps to do just that.
+And if unfortunately any of your guests sustain any bodily injuries, make sure they get immediate medical assistance.
+If the incident happens due to your negligence, you could be liable to pay their claims.
+Having general liability insurance can protect your business from huge financial allegations, and also keep your customers satisfied with the payments.

 Have you considered how accessible your lodgings are?
 What technology have you incorporated into your work to make people with disabilities feel more welcome?
 Share your stories in the comments below!